Asad-Shafique/safepay-checkout/README.md

 Supports sandbox and production environments.
 Handles payment success and failure.
 Displays an in-app web view for the checkout process.
-Easy API integration with clientKey and secretKey.
+Easy API integration with publicKey and secretKey.
 Usage
 Follow these steps to integrate the package into your Flutter app: